-Hellenic American University was founded in 2004 by an Act of the New Hampshire (US) Legislature and is accredited by the New England Association of Schools and Colleges.
+Hellenic American University was founded in 2004 by an Act of the New Hampshire (US) Legislature and is accredited by the New England Commission of Higher Education (NECHE).

 The University offers six undergraduate degree programs, seven graduate degree programs at the Master’s level, and one doctoral program.
 All degree programs are approved by the N.H.
 Department of Education - Division of Higher Education - Higher Education Commission.

 Hellenic American University is not affiliated with, sponsored by or related to American University.